The Bottom Line

-Due to the size of the speaker and its drivers, one can’t expect deafening volume levels from this device, but it is certainly enough for personal use or for a small gathering; the HD7 packs enough power to provide some quality background entertainment.
-The HD7 sounds great both indoors and outside, and the overall quality of the sound doesn’t deteriorate as the volume is pushed to the max.
+Due to the size of the speaker and its drivers, one can’t expect deafening volume levels from this device, but it is certainly enough for personal use or a small gathering; the HD7 packs enough power to provide some quality background entertainment.
+The HD7 sounds great indoors and outside, and the overall quality of the sound doesn’t deteriorate as the volume is pushed to the max.
 As for the sonic contents of the sound the HD7 produces, I noticed a few things:

 Where the HD7 falls short in low-end response, it makes up for in midrange and higher frequency clarity across the volume spectrum.
 While the HD7 may not be well-suited for those who are into bass-heavy music, if you’re a fan of jazz, pop, or instrumentally-lead genres such as guitar, piano, or orchestral, the HD7 won’t be a disappointment at all.
 This speaker also sounds great with radio, podcast, or audiobook playback.

 If you’re after something with more volume, consider our list of the loudest Bluetooth speakers.